Charles "Bud" Dant

 Dant graduated Indiana and played with big bands of the 1940s in the East Coast, notably Herby Kaye, who was briefly married to Dorothy Lamour, who provided the vocals.
 Dant briefly conducted his own group but in 1939, Charles left his life as a bandmember in Chicago and Indiana and came to California.
 He had been asked by Gordon Jenkins, the head of NBC music, to orchestrate and conduct radio shows for NBC in Hollywood.
 He and his wife Nell and daughter Susan settled in Beverly Hills in 1938 and Christopher was born in 1943.
 During this period, Dant became the musical director for NBC.
 He spent many years composing and conducting the music for radio and TV with such people as Jack Carson, Dennis Day, Jack Benny, Jerry Lewis and Dean Martin, Bob Hope, Julie Andrews, Cliff Arquette, Phil Harris, Bing Crosby, Hoagy Carmichael, Judy Canova, and more Artists.
 He also wrote and orchestrated music for movies.
 He conducted the orchestra for the Colgate Comedy Hour on TV.
 Later in his career, Dant recorded for Decca Records, which he joined in 1955 as producer.

 While at Decca, Dant also discovered a talented clarinet player at The Lawrence Welk Show, Pete Fountain, and recorded 42 hit albums with him.
 He also recorded many albums with Ricky Nelson, Teresa Brewer, Earl Grant, and several others.
 His albums are still sold today.
 He wrote and recorded 60 albums, including The Unicorn (single #32254) with The Irish Rovers in 1968.
 Charles Dant was awarded several gold records for this recording in 1968.
 He served as executive producer of William Shatner's notorious 1968 album "The Transformed Man" (DL 75043).

 Dant continued with Decca-Coral until the 1970s, when he moved to Kailua-Kona, Hawaii.
 There, he succeeded Webley Edwards, founder of "Hawaii Calls"—the longtime Hawaiian music radio show.
 He produced albums by Hawaii performers, including music composed by Alex Anderson and songs sung by Alfred Apaka and Melveen Leed.
 Dant belonged to St. Michael's Catholic Church and was band leader at Hulihee Palace.
-On October 31, 1999, he died at age 92 of natural causes in Kailua-Kona, Hawaii and was buried at St. Michael’s Church.
-He was married to Nell Dant, they had two Children, Susan and Chris, and has two grand children, Carrie and Vince.
+On October 31, 1999, he died at age 92 of natural causes in Kailua-Kona, Hawaii, and was buried at St. Michael’s Church.
+He was married to Nell Dant, they had two Children, Susan and Chris, and has two grandchildren, Carrie and Vince.